SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

 <br></br>

-### AddContent
+## AddContent

-The basic structure of an AddContent Action block usually looks like this:
+The basic structure of an `AddContent` action block typically looks like this:

 ```js
 {